Graded Music Performance Examinations

 To all extents and purposes, fiddle performance is not catered for by this structure of examination.
 Of course, many fiddle players learn the classical repertoire and sit the tests, following in the footsteps of Scott Skinner who combined traditional and classical learning to become what he labelled a ‘Scottish Violinist’, though he was around a bit before the examination boards!
 This has all changed with the introduction of Scottish traditional fiddle exams by two exam boards: the Royal Conservatoire of Scotland (RCS) and London College of Music (part of University of West London, LCM).
 Further, TCL has published a syllabus which is due to be launched in 2015.
 The RCS exams were launched in 2008, and the LCM exams have been around since at least 2009.

 These exams are more than just syllabi of repertoire.
-In many ways, they proscribe how Scottish traditional music should be performed, and project ideas about tradition, the music, and its place in society.
+In many ways, they prescribe how Scottish traditional music should be performed, and project ideas about tradition, the music, and its place in society.
 Before interrogating the content of these exams, it will be useful to consider the implications of music performance examination in general.

 The Implications of Music Performance Examination